The Real Naked People Project

-With the human body being sexualized to this extent, some interesting and terrible things have occurred.
-Body image has been distorted among growing children that are never allowed to see what real bodies should actually look like.
-Far fewer babies are breastfed in America than in other countries, and women who do manage to nurse successfully are demonized if they dare do so in public.
-The message that people are getting is that nudity is bad, bodies are shameful, and naturism is wrong.
+With naked people and the naked human body in general being so overly sexualized to this extent, some interesting and terrible things have occurred.
+Body image has been distorted among growing children that are never allowed to see what real naked bodies actually look like.
+Far fewer babies are breastfed in America than in other countries and women who do manage to nurse successfully are demonized if they dare do so in public.
+The message that people are getting is that nudity is bad, naked bodies are shameful and naturism is wrong.

-While naturism may not be everyone’s cup of tea, it definitely bears considering whether practicing nudism eliminates the negative body image and sense of self that society is plagued with.
-By experiencing and appreciating the form and function of the human body, without objectifying and sexualizing it, we can appreciate how truly amazing our bodies really are.
+Naturism may not be everyone’s cup of tea.
+That said, it definitely bears considering especially since practicing nudism can eliminate the negative body image that our society is plagued with.
+By experiencing and appreciating the form and function of the naked human body, without objectifying or sexualizing it, we can appreciate how truly amazing our naked bodies really are.

-Unless you are a nudist, when else would you see the real, average person naked?
-Nudity is so taboo that when we do see it it’s celebrities in movies, in the media, or maybe the half-naked women you can catch on the Discovery channel once in awhile in the deserts of Africa.
+Unless you are a nudist, when else would you see the real, average naked people?
+Nudity is so taboo that when we do see people naked, it’s celebrities in movies, in the media, or maybe the half-naked women you can catch on the Discovery channel once in awhile in the deserts of Africa.
 Naked people in the media are typically models with a body type that represents a miniscule percentage of the population.
 The result is that people end up having an entirely distorted perception of what the natural form truly looks like and what “normal” is (when there’s no such thing as normal.)

 So here are 2 interesting projects that let you see photos of real people naked with no airbrushing, photoshop, or forced sexuality put into them.

-1) The Genuine Nude People is a unique project that with new technology lets you first see a person dressed and then nude, just by placing the cursor over them.
+1) The Genuine Naked People Project (can be viewed at: http://naked-people.de) is a unique project that with new technology lets you first see a person dressed and then nude, just by placing the cursor over them.
 Each person has a few descriptive words with their name, age, hobbies, profession, and country of origin.
 The blurb about the project begins with these alluring statements, “Clothes are our second layer of skin.
 They disguise, reveal, mirror our innermost being or help to hide it.”

-2) The Nude Project by photographer Matt Blum consists of a few galleries of real nudes, solely women, revealing themselves just as they are.
+2) The Nude Project (can be viewed at: http://thenuproject.com/) by photographer Matt Blum consists of a few galleries of real nudes as in “real people naked”, solely women, revealing themselves just as they are.
 The homepage reads “YOU ARE BEAUTIFUL” in 15 different languages and has some lovely music to listen to.
 Blum states, “I began The Nu Project looking to photograph normal people with no modeling experience and in photographing them capture little bits of pure, undistorted humanity.”